microsoft/ApplicationInsights-node.js/README.md

 ## Configuration

-The appInsights Config object provides a number of options to setup SDK behavior.
+The ApplicationInsightsConfig object provides a number of options to setup SDK behavior.

 ```typescript
 const config = new ApplicationInsightsConfig();